 Hines administers a Best Practices Program to promote innovation by operations, engineering, design and construction professionals.
 A best practice is defined as a documented tactic, strategy, process, new technique or new technology that produces superior performance and is readily adaptable to other Hines offices or properties.

 Ideas are submitted to a committee, evaluated and approved if they meet standards for efficiency, value, applicability, creativity and quality.
 Awardees are acknowledged with various forms of recognition.

 Hines has partnered with Staples to supply eco-conscious products including paper, ink toner and printers as well as janitorial supplies and furniture.
 Many of these products meet environmental standards like EPA Safe Choice certified cleaners, Fair Trade certified coffees and ENERGY STAR certified electronics.
-Nearly 75 percent of paper products purchased by Hines meet advanced eco standards.

 Security and cleaning services are provided by third-party contractors in Hines-operated properties.
 Hines expects all of its service contractors to comply with applicable laws relating to payment of wages and benefits, worker health and safety, interacting with labor organizations and other workplace laws.
 U.S. security, cleaning and other contracts include clauses for insurance, liability, non-discrimination, confidentiality and Office of Foreign Asset Control (OFAC).
 Respecting labor union relations, Hines is committed to a position of neutrality, guided by the interests of its partners, investors, clients and tenants.